sarkistlt/mongoose-schema-to-graphql/README.md

 [![NPM](https://img.shields.io/npm/v/mongoose-schema-to-graphql.svg)](https://www.npmjs.com/package/mongoose-schema-to-graphql)
 [![Build Status](https://travis-ci.org/sarkistlt/mongoose-schema-to-graphql.svg?branch=master)](https://travis-ci.org/sarkistlt/mongoose-schema-to-graphql)

-## Use your existed Mongoose schema to generate graphQL types.
+## Use your existing Mongoose schema to generate graphQL type-definitions.
 #### Date fields supported, they get serialized to ISO date string
 #### Full support of all graphQL "Definitions" and "Scalars" besides "GraphQLFloat", because in Mongoose schema you can use only int. numbers.
 But you can use ```extend``` property to pass it, details below.